actinia-org/actinia-introduction/docs/index.md

 (duration: 40 min)
 -->

 Controlling actinia from a running GRASS GIS session is a convenient way of writing process chains.
-It requires some basic GRASS GIS knowledge (for intro course, see [here](https://neteler.gitlab.io/grass-gis-analysis/).
+It requires some basic GRASS GIS knowledge (for intro course, see [here](https://neteler.gitlab.io/grass-gis-analysis/)).

-The "ace" - actinia command execution from a GRASS GIS terminal is a wrapper tool written in Python which simplifies the writing of processing chains notably.
+The "ace" - actinia command execution from a GRASS GIS terminal - is a wrapper tool written in Python which simplifies the creation of processing chains notably.

 To try it out, start GRASS GIS with the `nc_spm_08` North Carolina sample location.
 You can download it easily through the `Download` button in the graphical startup (recommended; see Fig. 9) or from [grass.osgeo.org/download/sample-data/](https://grass.osgeo.org/download/sample-data/).